grandeljay/modified-consistent-flags/README.md

 # Consistent Flags

-A modified-shop Module which changes all of the flags for each language to a consistent style.
+A modified-shop module which changes all of the flags for each language to a consistent style.

 This module does not overwrite any files.